colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **DM2:** Diabetes Mellitus Type 2 — A chronic metabolic condition characterized by insulin resistance; commonly referenced in clinical documentation.

 - **EHR:** Electronic Health Record — A digital version of a patient's medical history maintained by healthcare providers, including diagnoses, medications, treatment plans, and test results.

+- **EDR:** Endpoint Detection and Response — Security solutions that monitor endpoint devices for suspicious activity and provide tools to investigate and respond to threats.

 - **ETL:** Extract, Transform, Load — A data integration process that extracts data from source systems, transforms it into a consistent format, and loads it into a target system (typically a data warehouse).